What Is Postpartum Depression (PPD)?

 Treatment of Postpartum Depression

 Treatment of postpartum depression varies depending on an individual's needs.
 Some women wish to breastfeed and so concerns are raised about taking medications that will pass into their breast milk.
-Other women have such severe postpartum depression that medication use is required.
+Other women have such severe postpartum depression and anxiety that medication use is required.
 Treatment of postpartum depression includes:

 - Counseling – Therapy and connecting with other mothers can lessen the anxiety of dealing with a newborn.
 Lactation specialists can help with breastfeeding issues and family therapy can help ease the transition into a new lifestyle.